-^{32.} However, the official net foreign asset positions do not include the sizable assets held by rich country residents in tax havens.
+32However, the official net foreign asset positions do not include the sizable assets held by rich country residents in tax havens.
 In all likelihood, including these assets would turn the rich world's total net foreign asset position from negative to positive.
-The improvement would be particularly large for Europe (Zucman 2013).
+The improvement would be particularly large for Europe (Zucman, 2013).

-^{33.} See Online Appendix Table A51 and Appendix Figure A67.
+33See Appendix Table A51 and Appendix Figure A67.

-(PIM).
-There are two main reasons for this discrepancy: different valuations of housing capital and of corporations' assets.34
+reasons for this discrepancy: different valuations of housing capital and of corporations' assets.34

 In balance sheets, real estate is measured at its current market value, using censuses and observed market prices.
-By contrast, PIM estimates only capture the value of "structures," and this value is obtained indirectly by cumulating past real estate investments, adjusting for the evolution of the relative price of construction (in a way that makes it difficult to properly account for changes in quality).
+By contrast, PIM estimates only capture the value of "structures", and this value is obtained indirectly by cumulating past real estate investments, adjusting for the evolution of the relative price of construction (in a way that makes it difficult to properly account for changes in quality).
 This procedure misses a large fraction of the value of the housing stock.35 It fails to capture the large increase in housing wealth that has happened since 1970 (with notable variations across countries).
-As Table II shows, the rise of housing at market value accounts for virtually all of the increase in β_k in the United Kingdom, France, and Canada, for about two-thirds of the increase in the United States, and about half in Japan.36
+As Table II shows, the rise of housing at market value accounts for virtually all of the increase in β_k in the U.K., France and Canada, for about two-thirds of the increase in the U.S., and about half in Japan.36

-Second, in our benchmark measure of the capital-output ratio, corporate capital is measured through the market value of equities, while in older estimates corporate capital is at book value (i.e., based on PIM estimates of corporations' non-financial assets).
-Tobin's Q ratios between market and book values were much below 1 in the 1970s and are closer to 1 (and
+Second, in our benchmark measure of the capital-output ratio, corporate capital is measured through the market value of equities, while in older estimates corporate capital is at book-value (i.e., based on PIM-estimates of corporations' nonfinancial assets).
+Tobin's Q ratios between market and book values were much below 1 in the 1970s and are closer to 1 (and at times above 1) in the 1990s-2000s.37 As a result, measured at market value, domestic capital goods other than housing have significantly contributed to the rise of β_k in a number of countries, most spectacularly Japan and Italy (Table II).